-One thing we all ought to remember today.
+One thing we all ought to remember today following Trump’s victory.
 Whatever your political views, they are indicative of a longing for transformation that resides deep within the collective human psyche.
-We all long for a way of living that resonates deep into our souls – one that recognises that our current ways are leading us the wrong way.
+We all long for a way of living that resonates deep into our souls.
 We long for a society where fundamental human rights are not attacked by those clinging to power at the top, the very same people who are supposed to be at the heart of democracy and just leadership.
 We long to look after nature as well as species other than the human one.
 We long for fertile ground to plant creative seeds in.
 We long to free ideology – the teaching of ideas – from dogma and unleash it into the world of transformation and meaning.

 It is not that we are not discussing these longings for transformation.
 In fact, our modern day Agora is a vibrant marketplace of ideas; think pieces, TED Talks, books, courses, blogs, think-tanks, festivals and so on.
 The creation, distribution, use, integration and manipulation of information through a high-tech digital industry is a significant economic, political, and cultural activity.
 There is no shortage of vision and insight.